KenMwaura1/fastapi_docker_starter/README.md

    uvicorn app.main:app --reload
     ```

-9. Open the browser and go to <http://localhost:8001/home> to view the app running.
+9. Open the browser and go to<http://localhost:8001/home> view the app running.

 10. View the docs at <http://localhost:8001/docs> to view the API docs.